 Domaine de Bluet

 Be king of your own castle at this beautiful luxury estate standing proudly in 50 hectares of grounds, just outside glamorous Montpellier.
-The domaine comprises six rooms, suites and apartments within a stunning chateau and its outbuildings.
-The...
+The domaine comprises eight rooms, suites and apartments within a stunning chateau and its outbuildings....

 Destination Guide: Languedoc